Dispersive nodal fermions along grain boundaries in Floquet topological crystals

-\emph{Discussions}.~To summarize, here we show that irrespective of the drive protocol, Floquet insulators accommodate topologically robust one-dimensional gapless metallic states along grain boundaries whenever inversion of the underlying Floquet-Bloch bands takes place at a finite momentum (${\bf K}^{\rm Flq}_{\rm inv}$) that together with the Burgers vector of the constituting dislocations (${\bf b}$) satifies ${\bf K}^{\rm Flq}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$) [Fig.~\ref{fig:phase}].
-Otherwise, such dissipationless metallic states appear near zero and/or $\pm \omega/2$ quasienergies when in our model ${\bf K}^{\rm Flq}_{\rm inv}=(\pi,\pi)/a$ near the Floquet zone center and/ or boundary.
-These conclusions hold for both small angle [Figs.~\ref{fig:kick}-~\ref{fig:sinusoidal}] as well as large angle grain boundaries~\cite{SM}.
-Furthermore, our findings rests on a robust topological criterion and therefore should naturally be applicable to driven systems belonging to arbitary symmetry class in arbitrary dimensions.
+\emph{Discussions}.~To summarize, here we show that irrespective of the drive protocol, Floquet insulators accommodate topologically robust one-dimensional gapless dispersive fermionic modes along grain boundaries whenever inversion of the underlying Floquet-Bloch bands takes place at a finite momentum (${\bf K}^{\rm Flq}_{\rm inv}$) that together with the Burgers vector of the constituting dislocations (${\bf b}$) satisfies ${\bf K}^{\rm Flq}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$).
+Otherwise, such dissipationless dispersive states appear near zero and/or $\pm \omega/2$ quasienergies when in our model ${\bf K}^{\rm Flq}_{\rm inv}=(\pi,\pi)/a$ near the Floquet zone center and/or boundary.
+These conclusions hold for both small angle [Figs.~\ref{fig:kick}-~\ref{fig:sinusoidal}] as well as large angle grain boundaries (see SI).
+Furthermore, as our findings rests on a robust topological criterion (the ${\bf K}^{\rm Flq}_{\rm inv} \cdot {\bf b}$ rule), it should be applicable to driven systems belonging to arbitrary symmetry class in arbitrary dimensions, including Floquet topological superconductors hosting dispersive Majorana modes at the core of grain boundary, dislocation loops resulting from combinations of edge and screw dislocations to name a few, which are left for future investigations.
+For example, the model in Eq.~\eqref{eq:dvector} also describes a lattice-regularized $p+ip$ paired state for which the two-component Nambu spinor reads $\Psi^\top(\vec{k})=[c(\vec{k}),c^\dagger(-\vec{k})]$ with $t_1$ as the pairing amplitude~\cite{Qi-Zhang-RMP, reedgreen}.
+In such a system, the ${\boldsymbol \tau}$ matrices operate on the Nambu or particle-hole index, and any particle-hole anisotropy term proportional to $\tau_0$ is forbidden due to the conserved fundamental charge conjugation symmetry.
+All our results for the dynamically generated dispersive grain boundary modes therefore directly apply to such a system, where these modes are constituted by Majorana fermions.

+In Floquet crystals grain boundary modes are (a) dispersive, shown from their Fourier transformation, (b) extended, showing LDOS along the entire defect, and (c) gapless (see the quasi-energy spectra), altogether suggesting their metallic nature.
+These states are robust against weak disorder as shown in Fig.~S6 of the SI.
+Therefore, in the future it will be worthwhile computing the transport quantities associated with the dispersive fermionic grain boundary modes from existing formalism~\cite{FloquetTransport1:Th, FloquetTransport2:Th, FloquetTransport3:Th, FloquetTransport4:Th}, which can also be measured in experiments~\cite{FloquetTransport1:Exp}.
+Robustness and responses of the grain boundary modes, when the Flqouet crystal is coupled to external dissipative baths is yet another avenue to explore in the future~\cite{FloquetBath1:Th}.